View | Modify | Create | Collaborate

 GPU-accelerated data centers are expanding in both High Performance Computing (HPC) and the cloud, driven by the growth of deep learning and Big Data.
 GPU’s have become the accelerator of choice for hyper scale data centers due to their superior programmability, competitive performance, and power efficiency.
 The launch of VR can lead to potential growth in the enterprise segment, across multiple industries.
 Nvidia powers IBM lesson and Facebook’s big source server form Artificial Intelligence (AI).
 It is present in AI platforms at hyperscale giants such as Microsoft, Amazon, Alibaba, and Baidu for both training and real time influence.
 Nvidia is engaged with nearly 3,500 companies and organization in the development of the deep learning technology.

-Specialty Analytics estimated the market for Advanced Driver Assistance Systems to be worth around $15 billion by 2016, with a CAGR of 23%.(Link) The automotive segment is the fastest growing sub-segment of Nvidia’s Tegra business and offers higher gross margins (compared to devices).
+The automotive segment is the fastest growing sub-segment of Nvidia’s Tegra business and offers higher gross margins (compared to devices).
 The company has been working on building its automotive computing platform for over a decade and is in a strong position to leverage this growth.
 The company’s automotive platforms remain on a sharp upward trajectory.
 Nvidia has shipped almost 5-6 million devices for cars (with its Advanced Driver Assistance Systems) and has an additional 20-25 million such devices to ship in its pipeline.
 In addition to its infotainment cockpit business, Nvidia is working with over 80 companies that are developing self driving car technologies, using NVIDIA DRIVE PX.
 These include car manufacturers, Tier 1 OEMs, start-ups, and research institutions.